gmanchon/gcp-ai-template/README.md

 # Heroku setup

-You may want to de ploy a Rails app on Heroku and make it communicate with your model on GCP.
+You may want to deploy a Rails app on Heroku and make it communicate with your model on GCP.
 Here is the recipe:
 - Browse to your Rails application folder then add a [.profile](https://devcenter.heroku.com/articles/dynos#the-profile-file) file to the `app` folder of your Rails application.
 ```bash
 touch app/.profile